Skip to main content

 Checklist (What is the Form I-693 checklist?)

-- Ensure that Form I-693 is signed and dated appropriately, and submit it along with all necessary supporting documentation.
+• Ensure that Form I-693 is signed and dated before submission, along with all necessary supporting documents.

 Fees